Frequently Asked Questions

 - Where does my money go if I don’t designate my contribution?

-Any contribution that is not designated will be allocated to the Community Investment Fund that supports education, income and health efforts in the community.
+Any contribution that is not designated will be allocated to the Community Impact fund that supports education, income, and health efforts in the community.

 - If I designate my contribution to agencies other than United Way agencies, how much of my gift is actually forwarded?